nymtech/fdroid/README.md

+# Install instructions for NymVPN via the F-Droid main repository
+Since January 2025, NymVPN has been available on the F-Droid main repo.
+Search for “NymVPN” on F-Droid, or visit [https://f-droid.org/en/packages/net.nymtech.nymvpn/](https://f-droid.org/en/packages/net.nymtech.nymvpn/) to download the latest stable version.

 # Install instructions for NymVPN via F-Droid private repo
-This repository hosts an [F-Droid](https://f-droid.org/) private repo for Nym apps.
-This enables users to install and update Nym beta apps.
-As of December 2024, Nym [has applied](https://gitlab.com/fdroid/fdroiddata/-/merge_requests/17397) for inclusion in the F-Droid main repository.
-This private repo will remain active for beta and preview apps.
+This private [F-Droid](https://f-droid.org/) repo hosts beta and preview versions of NymVPN.
+Follow the instructions below to set up, configure, and use this repo on your device.

 ### Apps